SheCodesAus/she-codes-crowdfunding-api-project-isabelputri/README.md

 **Note: Not all of these may be required for your project, if you have not included one of these please justify why.**

 - Project
-  - [x] Limit who can create --> only logged in user can create
+  - [x] Limit who can create
   - [ ] Limit who can retrieve --> for transparency purposes, anyone should be able to view all projects
-  - [x] Limit who can update --> only admin can update
+  - [x] Limit who can update
-  - [x] Limit who can delete --> only admin can delete
+  - [x] Limit who can delete
 - Pledge
-  - [ ] Limit who can create --> both logged in/anonymous users can pledge
+  - [x] Limit who can create
   - [ ] Limit who can retrieve --> for transparency purposes, anyone should be able to view all pledges
   - [x] Limit who can update --> only admin can update, supporter cannot change their mind once they've donated
   - [x] Limit who can delete --> only admin can delete, supporter cannot change their mind once they've donated
 - User
   - [ ] Limit who can retrieve --> for transparency purposes, anyone should be able to view all users
-  - [x] Limit who can update --> user can only update password of their own account
+  - [x] Limit who can update --> user can only update the password(s) of their own account
-  - [ ] Limit who can delete --> not allowed for better record keeping purposes
+  - [x] Limit who can delete --> not allowed for better record keeping purposes

 ### Implement relevant status codes